Dannersjb/meal-planner/README.md

 - Both tab and stack structures were used as this seemed logical for the designed pages
 - **Expo Router** was used to automatically map files in `app/` to routes to improve scalability

-## Debug
+### Debug

 To start the application you will either need to:

-- connect a phone with the expo app installed (recommended)
+- Connect a phone with the expo app installed (recommended)
-- download and install a android phone emulator
+- Or download and install a android phone emulator
-- run: npm start
+  Run with: npm start

----

 ### Project Structure